slowjams/Demystifying-CSharp/zzCopy2.md

 }
 ```

-if you new up a `HttpClient` instance and use it directly, `HttpClient`'s `HttpClientHandler` (which derives from `HttpMessageHandler`) causes the issue (it's the HttpClientHandler which it uses to make the HTTP calls that is the actual issue.
+if you new up a `HttpClient` instance and use it directly, `HttpClient`'s `HttpClientHandler` (which derives from `HttpMessageHandler`) causes the issue (it's the `HttpClientHandler` which it uses to make the HTTP calls that is the actual issue.
 It's this which opens the connections to the external services that will then remain open and block sockets)

 By using `IHttpClientFactory`, it assigns an `HttpMessageHandler` from a pool to the HttpClient. `HttpClient` may (or may not) use an existing HttpClientHandler from the pool and therefore use an existing open connection.
+So when you call `using()` on the `HttpClient` created by `IHttpClientFactory`, nothing happen, see D1

 ## How to use HttpClient like IHttpClientFactory